lsst-dm/dmtn-083/index.rst

 .. note::

-   **This technote is not yet published.**
+   **This technote is a draft proposal for provenance handling from 2016**

-   A proposal for provenance handling from 2016
+   It is associated with the prototype code in https://github.com/lsst-dm/provenance_proto

 Metadata encompasses all information *about the data*, including data descriptions, locations, and annotations.
 Capturing, maintaining, and